Explore how your team can use Hiver.

 4. Chat

-But the results are worth it: 41% of the customers choose live chat over other support channels, and the satisfaction rate achieved through this channel is a whopping 92%.
+However, the results are worth it: 41% of customers choose live chat over other support channels, and the satisfaction rate achieved through this channel can be as high as 92% when done right.

 5. Self-service knowledge base

-As much as 74% of customers prefer to solve their issues on their own whenever possible.
-90% of respondents to a recent survey expected organizations to offer a self-service online portal, and 65% had a more favorable view of companies that offered a mobile-responsive one.
+About 74% of customers prefer to solve their issues independently whenever possible.
+According to another survey, 90% expected organizations to offer a self-service online portal, and 65% had a more favorable view of companies that offered a mobile-responsive one.

 If your product is not complicated or technical enough to require a full knowledge base, an FAQ section may be perfect.
 FAQs could also be an excellent starting point while you develop a more comprehensive knowledge base.